Yirandhali: Language

-Yirandhali may possibly. according to Robert Dixon, belong to the Maric branch of the Pama–Nyungan language family.
+Yirandhali may, according to Robert Dixon, belong to the Maric branch of the Pama–Nyungan language family.

-According to Peter Sutton, the list of words given by an early settler, M. Armstrong of the language of the Upper Cape River, which Tindale ascribes to the Yilba, actually refers to the Yirandhali language.
+According to Peter Sutton, the list of words given by an early settler, M. Armstrong, of the language of the Upper Cape River, which Norman Tindale ascribes to the Yilba, actually refers to the Yirandhali language.

 Country

-The Yirandhali had an estimated territorial estate, according to Norman Tindale, of around 16,000 mi2.
+The Yirandhali had an estimated territorial estate, according to Tindale, of around 16,000 mi2.
 The heartland of their country lay west of the Great Dividing Range, around the upper Dutton and Flinders rivers and stretched from near Mount Sturgeon southwards as far as Caledonia.
 Their western limits lay close to Richmond, Corfield, and the area east of Winton.
 The Yirandhali were the indigenous peoples of Torrens, Tower Hill, and Landsborough Creeks, of Lammermoor, Hughenden and Tangorin.

-Watering on Yirandhali territory was in good part based on the resources of Towerhill Creek, which, running south, provided 12 'reaches' or watering holes: Pilmunny, Beroota, Marrikanna, Narrkooroo, Narkool, Newjenna, Turrummina, Mattamundukka, Teekalamungga, Teekaloonda, Kooroorinya, and Bogunda,.
-The wells had been dug, maintained and kept in good repair by the tribe 'since time immemorial'.
+Watering on Yirandhali territory was in good part based on the resources of Towerhill Creek, which, running south, provided 12 "reaches" or watering holes: Pilmunny, Beroota, Marrikanna, Narrkooroo, Narkool, Newjenna, Turrummina, Mattamundukka, Teekalamungga, Teekaloonda, Kooroorinya and Bogunda.
+The wells had been dug, maintained and kept in good repair by the tribe "since time immemorial".

 Social organization

-The Yirandhali marriage system recognized 4 classes:
+The Yirandhali marriage system recognized four classes: